jeanflower/CountryGame/uploaddownloadapp/README.md

 https://nextjs-uploaddownload-service-qzwnizxtoa-uc.a.run.app/

 There are scripts to deploy [start1, locally](start1localServer.sh) and on [start3, GCP](/Users/jeanflower/outsideICloud/git/full-stack-demos/uploaddownloadapp/start3gcloudBuildDeploy.sh).
 The script to run on [start2, Docker desktop](start2dockerRunAndBuild.sh) will run but doesn't have privileges to interact with the cloud Storage.
 If we want to have the app to work in Docker Desktop we need to do something like [this](https://stackoverflow.com/questions/57137863/set-google-application-credentials-in-docker).

+When running locally, as long as we are logged in to the Google CLI, the site can access the cloud storage.

+When running on Google Cloud, the default service agent for run already has access to storage.
+Default permissions are listed [here](https://cloud.google.com/iam/docs/understanding-roles#run.serviceAgent).